Associate Professor, Benn Sartorius.

 ‘It is hoped that the South African National Department of Health’s strategic plan to help prevent and control obesity and related non-communicable disease will yield positive results.
 The recent sugar taxation legislation is aimed at reducing body mass at a population level and thus contribute to the reduction of both the burden of overweight/obesity as well as the non-communicable disease consequences.
 Stricter food labelling and advertising regulations and further regulations for trans fats are other elements of this proposed strategic plan.’

 The UKZN community congratulated Sartorius on his involvement in the study.
 UKZN Vice-Chancellor Dr Albert van Jaarsveld commended Sartorius for representing UKZN in the global research project as did UKZN’s Deputy Vice-Chancellor for Research, Professor Deresh Ramjugernath.

-Said CAPRISA’s Professor Salim Abdool Karim: ’The NEJM is the highest impact factor journal in the world (IF=56) and is the most difficult to publish in.
+Said the Centre for the AIDS Programme of Research in South Africa (CAPRISA’s) Professor Salim Abdool Karim: ’The NEJM is the highest impact factor journal in the world (IF=56) and is the most difficult to publish in.
 This study by the IHME based at the University of Washington and funded by the Gates Foundation, is a major contribution as it sets the global benchmarks for future programmes.
 The South African team involved – Andre Kenge, Aleta Schutte and Benn – are making important contributions to the global burden of disease assessments related to cancer and chronic diseases.
 It is great to see them flying the South African flag high in this consortium.
 My heartiest congratulations to Benn.’

 The Deputy Vice-Chancellor of the College of Health Sciences, Professor Rob Slotow, also congratulated Sartorius.